wjgilmore/easy_react_starter/README.md

 ## Contact the Author

-Found a bug or have a question?
+Found a bug in the book or repository, or have a question?
 Pull requests and e-mails welcome.
 Contact the author W. Jason Gilmore at wj@wjgilmore.com.

+## License

+Licensed under the MIT.
+See LICENSE.md for all the glorious details.